sauravgaurav14382/Enterprise-Sales-Analytics-Warehouse/README.md

-# Data Warehouse and Analytics Project
+# Enterprise-Sales-Analytics-Warehouse

-Welcome to the **Data Warehouse and Analytics Project** repository! 🚀
+Welcome to the **Enterprise-Sales-Analytics-Warehouse Project** repository! 🚀
 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
 Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.

 ---